fbpx

 Review Personal Information

-If you use the same personal information question(s) at multiple websites, review and change that information.
+Review and change the information if you use the same personal information question(s) on multiple websites.
 Wherever possible, switch to a two-step authentication method.
 These processes use your cellphone number as a backup password option.

 If you try to reset your password, the service will call or text you with a code to use as a verification method.
 It puts another step between potential thieves and your information.